ZachHeick/zachheick.github.io/_posts/2017-10-05-Writing-Faster-Code-with-Cython.md

 ![Programming Languages](https://zachheick.github.io/images/programming_languages.jpg){: .center-image }

 Like tools in a toolbox, certain languages are better suited for certain jobs.
 Many people (myself included) start with Python.
-It's straight forward syntax is easy to learn and read, and Python also encourages good programming habits through its focus on white space and indentation.
-The list goes on about what Python is great at, but like any programming language, it has tradeoffs.
+Its straight forward syntax is easy to learn and read, and Python also encourages good programming habits through its focus on white space and indentation.
+The list goes on about what Python is great at, but like any programming language, it has trade-offs.
 Specifically, Python is very slow when it comes to large calculations whereas languages like C and C++ are much faster.
 Cython helps Python overcome this problem.

 **Cython** is a static compiler and superset of the Python language that makes Python code able to be compiled using C/C++ compilers.

+I'll give a quick example on how to use Cython and explain what's going on under the hood.

 ## The Rectangle Method